robertrodarte/UDP-Application/README.md

 - All clients correctly generate and send RSA public keys.
 - The AES key is securely exchanged and used only between a specific client-server pair.
-- Messages are short enough to be sent in a single UDP packet (≤ 4096 bytes).

 ### ⚠️ Limitations

 - Prone to duplicate messages and there is no re-ordering.
-- No user authentication — any client can send a public key to the server.
+- No user authentication — any client can send a public key to the server as long as packet form is correct.
 - No persistent storage — messages are not saved beyond runtime.
 - Only used for local use.